Ingmar-de-Vries/HierarchicalPriors/README.md

 - Run dRSA simulations, and plotting
   - Note that the simulations are also called from the main "HierarchicalPriors_master_dRSA.m" script.
 In the "simulations" subdirectory, you'll find the following scripts:
     - "HierarchicalPriors_dRSA_simulations.m" - run simulations.
-    - "HierarchicalPriors_PLOTS_simulations.m" - plot simulations.
+    - "HierarchicalPriors_PLOTS_simulations.m" - plot simulations, determine regression borders and store those files (see below), and determine maximum possible dRSA values from PCR approach (also see below).

 - Helper files
   - In the "helperfiles" subdirectory, you'll find the following helper files to run the dRSA analysis: